google/WebFundamentals/src/content/en/updates/2020/05/devtools.md

 ![Using space-separated arguments in the Styles pane.](/web/updates/images/2020/05/color.jpg)

+You'll also see the syntax in the Computed pane and the Inspect Mode tooltip.

 DevTools is using the new syntax because [upcoming CSS features like `color()` do not support the deprecated comma-separated argument syntax](https://twitter.com/mathias/status/1253242715304857601).